Featured Success Story

 Media-savvy content creator, with a curiosity for all Salesforce experiences.

 There are many benefits that your business can receive from exporting a Salesforce report to Microsoft Excel, especially if you have customer relationship management (CRM) and sales teams in your organization.
-Let’s take a closer look at a few reasons for exporting a Salesforce report to Microsoft Excel.

-Number one on our list of benefits is that you can format your data how you want with the power of Microsoft Excel.
-The custom formatting provided by Microsoft Excel lets your marketing teams create polished portfolios and presentations that can be shared with colleagues and presented to major stakeholders.
-Some formatting options available for your Salesforce data in Microsoft Excel include highlights for data and color coding of cells to make reports easy to follow.
+Number one on our list of benefits is that you can format data how you want with Microsoft Excel.
+The custom formatting tools lets marketing teams create polished portfolios and presentations that can be shared with colleagues and presented to major stakeholders.
+Some formatting options available for Salesforce data in Microsoft Excel include highlights for data and color coding of cells to make reports easy to read.

-Another valuable advantage of exporting a Salesforce report to Excel is that you can work with your data without an internet connection.
+Another advantage of exporting a Salesforce report to Excel is that you can work with your data without an internet connection.
 This is a powerful feature for sales representatives who are often not in the office and are out in the field engaging with customers.
-Even though they are not connected to the internet, access to Salesforce data allows your sales teams to still view and analyze the data they need to close deals.
+Even though they are not connected to the internet, access to Salesforce data allows sales teams to still view and analyze the data they need to close deals.

-We touched on custom data formatting options provided by Microsoft Excel in point one, but they also have extensive features for manipulating your Salesforce data.
-Export your Salesforce report to Microsoft Excel to let your marketing and sales teams sort, filter, and group customer data to understand target audiences better.
-The calculations available in Microsoft Excel are more advanced than Salesforce’s reporting tools and can help you create personalized campaigns.
+For example, export your Salesforce report to Microsoft Excel and let marketing and sales teams sort, filter, and group customer data to understand target audiences better.
+The calculations available in Microsoft Excel are more advanced than Salesforce’s reporting tools and can help to create personalized campaigns.

 Before you start, ensure you have Salesforce Classic or Lightning Experience to perform the below steps.
 You will also need an Essentials, Group, Professional, Enterprise, Performance, Unlimited, or Developer edition with user permission to export a report.

-Okay, ready?
 This is how to export a report from Salesforce Lightning to Excel:

 There is no denying that automation is better than manual work, so is there an auto export Salesforce report to Excel option?
-Yes, this can totally be achieved!
+Yes, there is!
 Either use a host of Salesforce’s features or try trusted third-party tools to get the job done.

 Essentially, this is how it works if you want to automatically export reports to Microsoft Excel using solely Salesforce tools:

 And what about exporting Salesforce Opportunities to Microsoft Excel?
 This is also possible and easy to achieve in Salesforce.
 Follow our simple guide below: